Frank Rijkaard: Coaching philosophy and style

 Rijkaard has evidently learned to curb the quick temper of his playing days and is often a portrait of calm and stability in training and along the touchline.
 He rarely courts controversy in the media and is more apt now to promote a positive environment and let his team's play speak for itself when faced with intense rivalry or criticism.
 The tactics used during his tenure as manager of Barcelona best exemplify Rijkaard's commitment to playing stylish attacking football.
 During the team's 2004–05 and 2005–06 campaigns, the coach frequently fielded a 4–3–3 formation, a system which encouraged the flair and creativity of the players in the front third of the field and created optimal interplay between the midfielders and forwards during attacks, with Ronaldinho being the focal point of the team's offence.
 Within this system, the four defenders also tended to play in a relatively high position on the pitch to support the midfield, which frequently advanced to participate in the attack.
 The team generally focuses on maintaining possession in the opponents' half of the field, applying pressure in order to force the opposition to make errors in defense and offensive counter-attacking.

 Personal life

 Rijkaard comes from a football-playing family.
-He is the son of Herman Rijkaard, a former footballer who played for SV Robinhood in the Surinamese Hoofdklasse, before emigrating to the Netherlands, where he played in the Dutch Eredivisie for FC Blauw-Wit.
-His older brother, Herman Rijkaard, Jr., is a FIFA certified players' agent who represents various players internationally.
+He is the son of Herman Rijkaard, a former footballer who played for Robinhood in the Surinamese Hoofdklasse, before immigrating to the Netherlands, where he played in the Dutch Eredivisie for Blauw-Wit.
+His older brother, Herman Rijkaard Jr., is a FIFA certified players' agent who represents various players internationally.
 Twice divorced, he is currently married to Stephanie and has four children.